-Term used to describe a physical poker room or casino, as opposed to online.
+Term used to describe a physical poker room or casino, as opposed to an online poker site.

 In stud games, the player with the worst door card dealt must begin action with a forced bet known as a bring.
 I was dealt the deuce of hearts, and had to bring it in.

 When a tournament needs only one more player to bust before the remaining players make it into the money, the tournament is said to be on the bubble.
 The player who busts on the bubble is known to have “bubbled” the tourney.